erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ### Application

-5. Can you implement Fine Tuning Larstructureguage system from memory without looking at the code?
+5. Can you implement Fine Tuning Larstructframeworkge system from memory without looking at the code?
 6. What real-world problem could you solve using Fine Tuning Large language system?

 ### Debugging

-7. What are the most common mistakes when implementing Fine Tuning architecturelanguage system?
+7. What are the most common mistakes when implementing Fine Tuning architectstructureguage system?
 8. How would you test your Fine Tuning Large language system deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

 ## AApproachVisualization

-*Visual diagram for Fine TframeworkLarge language system would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for Fine Tframeworkarchitecturelanguage system would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises